raffishquartan/grunt-version-file/README.md

 grunt-version-file uses a plugin architecture to generate key value-entries for code provenance.
 It is deployed wih several generators and you can easily create your own.
 Please make a pull request if you do!

-A genereator plugin is made available to the grunt-version-file plugin via a javascript file which exports an object with a `label` function, a `value` function and (optionally) an `init` function.
+A generator plugin is made available to the grunt-version-file plugin via a javascript file which exports an object with a `label` function, a `value` function and (optionally) an `init` function.
 These functions must operate synchronously and must wait for any asynchronous operations to complete before returning to their caller.

-The `label` function returns the JSON-valid string label for this generator's field in the version file.

-The `value` function returns the (possibly build-specific) value of this generator's field in the version file.
+The `label_value` function an object containing a label field with the String label for this generator and a value field containing the (possibly build-specific) String value of this generator's field for the version file.

 The `init` function is executed before the value or label function are called.

 A generator's name in the `generator_list` option is the filename without the .js extension.
-It is recommended that this is the same as the result of calling `label`, but it is not required.
+It is recommended that this is the same as the generator's label, but it is not required.

 ## Contributing